La Paz (Bolivia): Top 10 Things to Do

 Mirador El Alto

-You can just visit the 18th century Basilica of San Francisco, but I recommend the guided tour.
-This costs 20 bolivianos (£2.40) and includes the cloisters, the church, then up a tiny, dark staircase to climb onto the roof.
+You can just visit the 18th century Basilica de San Francisco, but I recommend the guided tour.
+This costs 20 bolivianos (around £2.40) and includes the cloisters, the church, then up a tiny, dark staircase to climb onto the roof.

 Basilica de San Francisco